1j01/janitorial-android/README.md

 Done so far:
 - Brick dragging mechanics, including when grabs are ambiguous until you drag up or down, with cursors for different drags (up, down, or either)
-- Junkbot's movement, generally (no momentum when in air yet; and there will probably be edge cases with different blocks)
 - Loading the original level format
+- Junkbot's movement, for the most part
+- Recycling bins (the level goals)
 - Fire bricks
 - Fans
+- Switches
 - Dripping pipes (except for random interval)
-- Gearbots, climbbots, flybots
+- Gearbots, climbbots, flybots, and eyebots (aside from exact timings and some edge cases)
-- Goal bins
-- Switches
+- Crates (upside-down white bricks that you can push)
 - Level editing functionality (not present in the original games)
 	- Rectangular selection, select all, copy, cut, paste, delete, undo, redo, autosave, save to file, open from file, insert entities via a palette
 	- With sound effects taken from Lego Creator

 Partially done:
-- Shields, and jump blocks
+- Shields (powering up works but powering down is WIP)
+- Jump blocks (these are kinda janky in the original games, not sure how junkbot's in-air physics should work, to make the levels playable as intended, but I'd rather it be close to ballistic motion)
 - I've started making a thing to render LDraw models into the [oblique projection][] that Junkbot uses, using [Three.js][]'s [LDrawLoader][]; you can check that out [here][3D demo]; I've put together models including Basic Bricks for comparison to the original sprites, and Junkbot and some other bots, and miscellaneous objects that might be interesting to add to the game.
 This will probably be useful as a pipeline for jump-starting artwork to bring new pieces into the game, but if I got it good enough, it could open the possibility of running the game in 3D... it could have like a Fez moment... but 3D probably wouldn't fit in to the gameplay mechanics nicely.

 ## Controls